-Are you one of the 10.4 million Americans who are missing out on Obamacare subsidies?
-Kaiser Health reported that 60 percent of those who deserved subsidies didn't get them.
-Why?
-They simply didn't sign up for insurance on the health insurance exchanges.
+Are you one of the 11.3 million Americans who is missing out on Obamacare subsidies?
+The Kaiser Family Foundation reported that about 55% of those who deserved these government subsidies didn't get them in 2020.

 Make Sure You Get the Subsidy You Deserve

 To qualify for a subsidy, your household income must be between 100% and 400% of the FPL.
 But you must also not have access to Medicaid or qualified employer-based health coverage.
 If you meet these criteria, you'll be eligible for a subsidy on a sliding scale based on your income.

 In 2021, the American Rescue Plan temporarily allowed all households who purchase insurance through the marketplace to qualify for subsidized health insurance, even if their income exceeds 400% of the federal poverty level.
 In 2021 and 2022, you may be eligible for subsidies that lower the cost of your Marketplace health insurance, even if your income was too high to qualify in previous years.

 The easiest way to see whether you'll get a subsidy—and how much—is to go to Healthcare.gov.
 You'll enter your expected adjusted gross income, and it will tell you how much of a discount you'll get.
 You can then sign up for Obamacare in just four easy steps.

 The chart below shows the maximum income (at 400% poverty level) with which you can still qualify for an ACA subsidy at different household sizes in 2020.
 Note that these are the general federal levels, but the actual cutoff may vary by state.